nmwsharp/happly/README.md

 ## Known issues:
-- Writing floating-point values of `inf` or `nan` in ASCII mode is not supported, because C++'s ofstream and ifstream do not treat them consistently, and the .ply format does not specify how they should be written.
-They work just fine in binary mode.
+- Writing floating-point values of `inf` or `nan` in ASCII mode is not supported, because the .ply format does not specify how they should be written (C++'s ofstream and ifstream don't even treat them consistently).
+These values work just fine in binary mode.
 - The `.ply` file format allows binary files to be big-endian or little-endian; Happly only explicitly supports little-endian files, and basically just assumes your machine is little-endian.